-- 7. The exponential growth of seaborn trade and maritime connectivity in Asia and the Pacific has been coupled with persistent gaps in connectivity and concerns over the industry's safety and efficiency.
+6. The exponential growth of seaborn trade and maritime connectivity in Asia and the Pacific has been coupled with persistent gaps in connectivity and concerns over the industry's safety and efficiency.
 Despite the burgeoning growth of shipping services in Asia, the Pacific remains isolated from global and regional maritime trade.
 The maritime shipping industry in Asia and the Pacific is also faced with a growing demand for reducing marine-related casualties and accidents and optimizing operations.
-Regional dialogue is the necessary avenue to engage the global and regional shipping industry in addressing the connectivity needs of the Pacific island countries and territories and developing concrete solutions towards more inclusive, safe and efficient maritime connectivity. - 8.
-The sustainability of the maritime transport sector is intrinsically linked to addressing the safety issues and environmental impacts of shipping on the oceans.
-It was estimated that carbon dioxide emissions from international shipping could grow by between 50 and 250 per cent by 2050 depending on future economic growth and energy development.2 While the impact of recent curbs in maritime transport stemming from the COVID-19 pandemic are still unknown, carbon dioxide emissions from international shipping may bounce back to pre-pandemic levels and then climb to higher levels if additional measures to mitigate environmental impacts are not implemented.
-In this regard, it is noted that a number of international conventions, norms and standards have been put in place to guide the promotion of safer and more sustainable shipping, such as the International Convention for the Prevention of Pollution from Ships, the International Convention for the Control and Management of Ships' Ballast Water and Sediments, 2004,3 and the International Convention for the Safety of Life at Sea, 1974, of IMO.
+Regional dialogue is the necessary avenue to engage the global and regional shipping industry in addressing the connectivity needs of the Pacific island countries and territories and developing concrete solutions towards more inclusive, safe and efficient maritime connectivity.

+7. The sustainability of the maritime transport sector is intrinsically linked to addressing the safety issues and environmental impacts of shipping on the oceans.
+It was estimated that carbon dioxide emissions from international shipping could grow by between 50 and 250 per cent by 2050 depending on future economic growth and energy development.
+A number of international conventions, norms and standards have been put in place to promote safer and more sustainable shipping such as the International Convention for the Prevention of Pollution from Ships, the International Convention for the Control and Management of Ships' Ballast Water and Sediments, 2004, and the International Convention for the Safety of Life at Sea, 1974, of IMO.
 The enforcement of such international instruments will be key to drive the sector towards green and sustainable maritime shipping.